 Additional sources of traditional English Christmas carols: The liner notes by Ian Russell of the CD "English Village Carols: Traditional Christmas Carolling from the Southern Pennines." has an extensive bibliography listing numerous books of carols and their publishers.
 This list will not be reiterated here because its scope extends beyond West Gallery music.
 The recording is described in the Recordings section below.

 The Hymn Tune Index: A Census of English-Language Hymn Tunes in Printed Sources from 1535 to 1820 by Nicholas Temperley, assisted by Charles G. Manns, and Joseph Herl.
 The description by the publisher of the print version of The Hymn Tune Index states: "This unique reference is the first systematic guide to the history of the English-language hymn tune, as represented in printed sources from the earliest (Coverdale's Goostly Psalmes) to 1820.
 Using a simple numerical code to represent the first two lines of each melody, the book allows the reader to look up any of nearly 20,000 British and American hymn tunes without advance knowledge of the composer, name, or text.
 The online search engine can be used to query the Hymn Tune Index database for specific information, including tune name, incipit (beginning of melody), composer, and attribution, as well as hymn texts (first two lines).
 For example, one can find all listed tune(s) having a given incipit, all listed tunes by a given composer, or all listed tunes associated with a given text.
-Information on musical sources in which a given tune appeared can subsequently be obtained. " (The printed version is out of print.)
-The Web site's main entry URLs is http://hymntune.library.uiuc.edu/.
+Information on musical sources in which a given tune appeared can subsequently be obtained."

-English West Gallery Music workshops in the Boston (Massachusetts, US) area.
+West Gallery Quire in the Boston (Massachusetts, US) area.
 Sacred Harp and Gallery music singer and composer Bruce Randall holds monthly workshops on English parish church music.
-The Web page has some MIDI sound files and a blog by Laura Conrad.
+This website provides information about workshops, concerts, and music performed.

 Village Carols: Christmas Carols Book/Cassette Sets as Sung in the Pubs of England.
 Ian Russell has recorded traditional carol singing by British villagers at Christmastime in at least nine pubs and taverns in Derbyshire and Yorkshire.
 While this is not West Gallery music, perhaps over half of the selections were originally from the West Gallery tradition, and the forthright (and sober) four-part harmony frequently resembles West Gallery singing.
 According to Berkley Moore, about one-third of the selections on each record are fuging tunes.
 Each is accompanied by a 40-60 page book of music.
-The sets include the following, although only the more recent ones (VC007, 009, 010, and 011) may still be available:
+At least 11 of these sets were produced, along with a few CDs without booklets, but only a few are currently available, as indicated on the Village Carols website and order form.
+Interested persons can join the Village Carols Facebook Group

 "English Village Carols: Traditional Christmas Carolling from the Southern Pennines."
 This 71-minute CD contains 16 carols "recorded live in pubs [around Sheffield], filled with spontaneous joys of singers, the clinking of glasses, and murmur of the other patrons."
 The 28-page booklet has an outstanding detailed essay by the foremost Village Carol authority Ian Russell, with photos, a map, and an extensive bibliography.
 This album would be an appropriate introduction to the Village Carol genre.
 Smithsonian Folkways Recording SF 40476.